theKashey/react-imported-component/README.md

 That is all.
 Component will be loaded in time and then displayed.
 And updated on module replacement of course.

-#### Component loader.
+#### Component loader
-As long `importedComponent` is a fabric function, which will produce React Component, which will perform the loading, you may use React Component without calling fabric function.
+As long as `importedComponent` is a fabric function, which produces React Component, which will perform the loading, you may use React Component without calling a fabric function.
 ```js
 import {ComponentLoader} from 'react-imported-component';